jmservera/miscdemos/web/promptlab.md

 > The best way to have a good idea is to have lots of ideas.

 ![Screenshot showing Copilot on the web.](./img/Copilot%20in%20desktop.png)

+*If you follow this exercise from the mobile browser, you may see a different interface and Copilot may ask you for login credentials.
+You can use your Microsoft account to log in and continue with the exercise.*

 </div>
 <div class="step" markdown="1">